biharygergo/card-estimator/src/cli/data/20241009_commonly-misused-terms-planning-poker copy.md

 ## **6. Pocker Planning**

 Ah yes, the classic typo: **Pocker Planning**!
-If you’ve ever typed "pocker" instead of "poker," you’re not alone.
+If you've ever typed "pocker" instead of "poker," you're not alone.
 But rest assured, **Pocker Planning** is still Planning Poker with an extra dash of creativity (or a finger slip).
-While the typo is common, it’s always fun to see how even small mistakes can give familiar terms a whole new vibe.
+While the typo is common, it's always fun to see how even small mistakes can give familiar terms a whole new vibe.

 For a typo-free overview of how to make your next sprint planning session a success, head over to our [guide to all roles in a Planning Poker session](https://planningpoker.live/knowledge-base/planning-poker-and-the-scrum-roles).